ahobsonsayers/twitchets/README.md

   # Maximum price per ticket (including fee) in pounds (£)
   # Default: Any price
-  maxTicketPriceIncludingFee: 50 # Maximum ticket price of £50 including fee
+  maxTicketPrice: 50 # Maximum ticket price of £50 including fee

-  # Minimum ticket discount (including fee) on the original price as a percentage
+  # Minimum discount (including fee) on the original price as a percentage
   # Default: Any discount (including no discount)
   # discount: 10 # At least 10% off original price